 Google.
 Apple.
 Sony.
 Xerox.
 Kodak.
 Wine.
 Hotel.
 Casino.
 Tesla.
 Fund.

-These companies with one-word domain names make billions of dollars each year.
-And not just because of their name, but because they’ve put customer satisfaction before anything else.
+These companies, with one-word domain names, generate billions of dollars each year.
+And not just because of their brand name, but because they have prioritized customer satisfaction above all else.

 People buy Apple products not because of the name – Apple – but because Apple products are one of the best you can find in the industry.